 This page contains brief information about glucarpidase and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Glucarpidase is approved to treat:

 - Toxic blood levels of the anticancer drug methotrexate.
-Glucarpidase is used to remove methotrexate from the body in patients whose kidneys are not working as they should.
+Glucarpidase is used to remove methotrexate from the body in adults and children whose kidneys are not working as they should.

 More About Glucarpidase

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Glucarpidase - A lay language summary of important information about this drug that may include the following:

 - what this drug is used for and how it is used,

 - what you should tell your doctor before using this drug,